The short answer to this question is that they lack spiritual understanding.

 Next, they don’t realize that there are three spiritual harvests, which are tied to the three times a year the Israelites were required to go to the temple in Jerusalem (the people of Yah assembling together in the house of Yah), so they confuse passages of scripture that speak about one harvest, and conclude that it is the only harvest.

 One example of this is Matthew 24, which speaks about things that will occur during the tribulation.
-Those who lack spiritual understanding don’t see that, in this passage, Messiah is not speaking about the bride (barley), but about a different group of people—the tribulation saints (wheat).
+Those who lack spiritual understanding don’t see that, in this passage, Messiah is not speaking about the bride (barley), but about a different group of people—the friends of the bride (wheat), who are the tribulation saints.

 They will be virgin men who are physical Jews, and there will be 12,000 of them from each of the 12 physical tribes—144,000 total.
 They will be the only people during the tribulation to be sealed by the Holy Spirit.
 The rest who believe will have to “endure to the end” to be saved (they will be saved at their deaths).